12 Years a Slave (2013)

 Nate’s Grade: B+

-Posted on November 5, 2013, in 2013 Movies and tagged benedict cumberbatch, book, brad pitt, chiwetel ejiofor, drama, john ridley, lupita nyong'o, michael fassbender, oscar, paul dano, sarah paulson, scoot mcnairy, slavery, steve mcqueen, true-life.
+Posted on November 5, 2013, in 2013 Movies and tagged benedict cumberbatch, best picture, book, brad pitt, chiwetel ejiofor, drama, john ridley, lupita nyong'o, michael fassbender, oscars, paul dano, sarah paulson, scoot mcnairy, slavery, steve mcqueen, true-life.
 Bookmark the permalink.
 Leave a comment.